larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 address moderation needs across all IETF fora, both present and future.
 They are a resource that the community can use to address disruptive behavior.
+The moderator team is responsible to the IESG.
+The IESG may create or designate a forum to facilitate discussion about moderation, and refer interested parties to that forum.

   Moderators may take actions when administrators do not respond to reports in a timely fashion.
 Their first action should generally be